HardyScheel/dockerized-nodejs-rest-api-template/README.md

 ## Prepare your app

-If you made any changes to your code or in the `package.json` file run the following command to make sure your Node.js app is configured well to publish it with Docker:
+If you made any changes to your code or in the `package.json` file run the following command after any changes to make sure your Node.js app is configured well to publish it with Docker:

 ~~~
     $ npm install